jessicadunbar/nternetinspired.github.com/about.md

 <h3>Individual intervention;</h3>
 - Using overarching  Effective Practice Principles of Assessment, Planning, Intervention, Review  to assess a child’s need and learning style to develop a realistic action plan.

-- Experienced in developing Education, Training and Employment motivation.
+- Experienced in developing Education, Training and Employment motivation, and working with children and young people with barriers to learning.

 - Skilled in addressing Vulnerability and Emotional Wellbeing, Problem Solving, Anger Management, Bullying and Communication issues, and general Behavioural, Social and Emotional difficulties and.